 Social channels are used most commonly for customer service, education, brand awareness, and selling, which really covers a wide range of marketing goals.
 In that list is at least one focus area that every business needs in order to succeed.
 Don’t believe me?
 Consider this – there are local and national brands with thriving social media communities around offerings like toilet paper, tampons, deodorant, household cleaners, condiments, porta potty rentals, allergy medications, athlete’s foot remedies, dog food, kitty litter, bug removal, and probably a million other odd products/services that don’t strike you immediately as being particularly social in nature.
 So how can your business build a social community around products/services that aren’t typically social?
 These three tips will help you create a winning strategy: I feel like every day I see at least one article or post offering advice on when you should tweet this or email that and they all seem to be contradictory.
 Some say it’s better to post earlier in the day on a particular platform, while others will advocate later in the day for that same platform.
 Some say you should post just before the hour, others will say just after or mid-hour is better.
 Some studies swear by late-night and weekend posting to get people during their down-time while others say you should stick to business hours.
 If you tried to follow all of this advice you’d probably end up spending innumerable hours posting all day every day and annoying the crap out of your audience!

 So what’s the right advice when it comes to social media management?
 Well, all of it!
 The reality is that for each business, the “right” time to send emails, publish content, and push social media posts is completely unique.
 This is why it’s so important to test everything that you do to see what your audience responds best to over time.
-Here are some really important things to keep in mind when planning when to send various marketing messages: Social media is always changing – making it difficult to know where you should invest your time in order to get a solid return.
-Which platform is best for your business?
-What should you post about?
-What should your brand voice be?
-What’s the hottest new thing that’s going viral that you can tap into?
-These are all questions that business owners and marketers face while forming and evaluating a social media strategy.
-But riding the social media wave can be really overwhelming if you are always trying to go after the latest fads.
-Luckily there are some social media trends that will stand the test of time that you can use to anchor your efforts:
+Here are some really important things to keep in mind when planning when to send various marketing messages: |

 About The LionShark Digital Marketing BlogWelcome to the official LionShark blog!
 Categories